kelvins/steganography/README.md

-# Image Merge
+# Steganography

+Steganography can be described as "the practice of concealing a file, message, image, or video within another file, message, image, or video."

-The ImageMerge class is used to merge two images at the bit level.
+This Steganography Python class can be used to merge two images (hide one image inside another).